liupei101/TFDeepSurv/bysopt/README.md

 > Whether it runs with simulated data or real-world data, before we intialize our deep survival neural network (i.e., set parameters of `dsl.dsnn`), it is better to do hyperparameter tuning, and then feed the searched optimal hyperparameter to `dsl.dsnn`.
 It will drastically enhance the performance of deep survival neural network model.

-### How does it works?
+### How does it work?

-How does bayesian hyperparameters optimization works?
+How does bayesian hyperparameters optimization work?

 Here, we give a short introduction.
 See more details in [hyperopt](https://github.com/hyperopt/hyperopt)